saifkhichi96/human-pose-estimation-starter/docs/basics.md

+---
-# Human Pose Estimation 101
+title: Basics of Human Pose Estimation
+layout: default
+---

 If you want a slightly more rigorous tutorial and understand the basics of Human Pose Estimation and how the field has evolved, check out these articles I published on [2D Pose Estimation](https://blog.nanonets.com/human-pose-estimation-2d-guide/?utm_source=github&utm_medium=social&utm_campaign=pose&utm_content=cbsudux) and [3D Pose Estimation](https://blog.nanonets.com/human-pose-estimation-3d-guide/)